LonamiWebs/lonamiwebs.github.io/content/blog/woce-1.md

 In the next post, we'll tackle the second step of the tutorial: Exact Value scanning.

+### Footnotes

+[^1]: You could say I simply love reinventing the wheel, which I do, but in this case, the codebase contains *far* more features than we're interested in.
+The (apparent) lack of structure and documentation regarding the code, along with the unfortunate [lack of license][lack-license] for the source code, make it a no-go.
+There's a license, but I think that's for the distributed program itself.

+[^2]: If it turns out that there are more than 1024 processes, our code will be unaware of those extra processes.
+The documentation suggests to perform the call again with a larger buffer if `count == provided capacity`, but given I have under 200 processes on my system, it seems unlikely we'll reach this limit.
+If you're worried about hitting this limit, simply use a larger limit or retry with a larger vector.

+[^3]: C code would likely use [`GlobalAlloc`][global-alloc] here, but Rust's `Vec` handles the allocation for us, making the code both simpler and more idiomatic.
+In general, if you see calls to `GlobalAlloc` when porting some code to Rust, you can probably replace it with a `Vec`.

+[^4]: This will be a recurring theme.

+[^5]: …and similar to `EnumProcesses`, if the name doesn't fit in our buffer, the result will be truncated.

 [ce]: https://cheatengine.org/
 [python-ctypes]: https://lonami.dev/blog/ctypes-and-windows/
 [ce-code]: https://github.com/cheat-engine/cheat-engine/